 This claim will be for the pain, suffering and loss of amenity that the Deceased endured between the date of the negligent event and their subsequent death.
 It will also include a claim for any financial losses sustained by the Estate as a consequence of these injuries, for example, the need to receive care and assistance, travel expenses, or loss of earnings.In order to proceed with a claim for a loved one who has passed away, it is important to obtain either a Grant of Probate (where the Deceased left a will), or Letters of Administration, where no will was made, in order to give power to their Executor or Administrator (depending on whether or not there was a will) to act on their behalf.

-If you have lost a loved one as a result of medical negligence and would like some advice on obtaining either a Grant of Probate, or Letters of Administration, please contact our Wills & Probate Department on 0191 213 1010, Contact Wills & Probate button or fill in our form below.
+If you have lost a loved one as a result of medical negligence and would like some advice on obtaining either a Grant of Probate, or Letters of Administration, please contact our Wills & Probate Department on 0191 213 1010, Contact Wills & Probate button or fill in our form above.